Imaging Tests for Musculoskeletal Disorders and Muscle Damage

 Imaging Tests Used for Diagnosing Muscle Disorders

 Your medical provider might order one or more imaging tests for a closer look at your muscles, joints and bones.
 The type of scan for muscle damage they order will depend largely on what they think the issue is.
-Here are more details on a few of the imaging tests used to diagnose musculoskeletal disorders include.
+Here are more details on a few of the imaging tests used to diagnose musculoskeletal disorders.

 Doctors often use a computed tomography scan, aka a CT scan or CAT scan, to diagnose problems with the bones or muscles.
 A CT scan takes x-ray pictures from various angles.
 It provides a more in-depth look at the interior of the body than imaging options such as an x-ray.